 Consider the word search within the bigger word research.
 Many teachers use online searches throughout the day as a regular part of classroom practices, but are we teaching students how to search effectively?

-This acronym was created for teachers to scaffold student knowledge as they begin research projects.
+This acronym helps teachers scaffold student knowledge as they begin research projects.
 The strategy provides guided direction and a structure for online research with specific considerations for each step of the search.
 The goal is for students to use the SEARCH strategy for just a short while as they internalize ways to conduct effective internet searches.

-The S in SEARCH.
 Locating online information begins by typing words into a search engine.
-Students need to begin a search using intentional strategies, so the S in SEARCH stands for “Select Keywords.”
+Students need to begin a search using intentional strategies, so the S in SEARCH stands for “.”
 The use of precise keywords produces better search results, so keywords should echo what students need to know about their research topic.

 For example, a student researching the U.S. Constitution might attempt a keyword search such as History of the United States Constitution instead of using Constitution.
 Classroom discussions regarding key words helps students become intentional in their online quests for information.